project-sunbird/sunbird-quml-player/projects/quml-library/README.md

   ## :label: Step 2: Add question-cursor-implementation.service
   Create a **question-cursor-implementation.service.ts** in a project and which will implement the `QuestionCursor` abstract class.
   `QuestionCursor` is an abstract class, exported from the library, which needs to be implemented.
-Basically it has some methods which should make an API request over HTTP
+Basically, it has some methods which should make an API request over HTTP

-  For more information refer [question-cursor-implementation.service.ts](https://github.com/project-sunbird/sunbird-quml-player/blob/main/projects/quml-demo-app/src/app/question-cursor-implementation.service.ts) and do not forgot to add your question list API URL here, for example: listUrl = "https://staging.sunbirded.org/api/question/v1/list";
+  For more information refer [question-cursor-implementation.service.ts](https://github.com/project-sunbird/sunbird-quml-player/blob/main/projects/quml-demo-app/src/app/question-cursor-implementation.service.ts) and do not forget to add your question list API URL here, for example: listUrl = "https://staging.sunbirded.org/api/question/v1/list";
   ### :label: Step 3: Include the styles, scripts and assets in angular.json
   Add the following under `architect.build.assets` for default project
 ```javascript